Measures, Metrics, and Signals

 Visualize the Data

-I want to mention a few bits about how to actually track data and make it useful since this is another area folks tend to get wobbly.
+I want to mention a few bits about how to actually track data and make it useful, since this is another area folks tend to get wobbly.

 Relative over Absolutes

-This helps you assess the efforts relative to the impact on what you care about.
+Trends help you assess the efforts relative to the impact on what you care about.

 10 Data Points

 Folks get all bent out of shape over the idea that you need lots of data for it to be significant.
 This is way less true than people realize.
-First, having just one point of data is better than none at all.
-So if your concern about the data not being significant enough is preventing you from having any, shame on you.
+First, having just one point of data is better than none at all, so if your concern about the data not being significant enough is preventing you from having any, shame on you.

-Third, these metrics and signals aren't meant to be proof they're meant to act as indicators.
-A thermometer can't tell you you're healthy but it can indicate you're sick.
+Third, these metrics and signals aren't meant to be proof—they're meant to act as indicators.
+A thermometer can't tell you you're healthy, but it can indicate you're sick.
 So don't get confused about the purpose of these metrics and signals with the idea of proof and correctness.

 Some Measures I Use Regularly

-I thought I'd share metrics I tend to start with since they are often very applicable in most organizations.
+I thought I'd share metrics I tend to start with, since they are often very applicable in most organizations.

 Flow Metrics